-Title: Wagon Wheel Theatre welcomes top recording artists, outstanding summer stock theatrical productions
+Title: Wagon Wheel Center for the Arts welcomes top recording artists, outstanding summer stock theatrical productions

 Press Release: Immediate Release

-Welcoming some of the biggest names in entertainment and summer stock theatrical productions, The Ramada Wagon Wheel Theatre promises its visitors they will never be more than 10 rows from center stage.
+Welcoming some of the biggest names in entertainment and summer stock theatrical productions, The Wagon Wheel Center for the Arts promises its visitors they will never be more than 10 rows from center stage.
 Such an intimate setting allows for spectacular photo opportunities in a venue unmatched for seeing fame up close and personal.

-In the history of the Ramada Wagon Wheel Theatre, class acts such as Chubby Checker, Sawyer Brown, The Oak Ridge Boys, The Smothers Brothers and many more have graced the stage and entertained full houses.
+In the history of the Wagon Wheel, class acts such as Chubby Checker, Sawyer Brown, The Oak Ridge Boys, The Smothers Brothers and many more have graced the stage and entertained full houses.